 There are two ways of licensing Video Transport – a subscription model and an on-premises edition.

-The fastest way to start is grab a channel package.
+The fastest way to start is to grab a channel package.
 We offer quarterly and annual licenses.
 For details please reach out to [email protected] and we will try to find out the best solution for your needs.